bchare/ncaabball/README.md

 6. Play an away game in November, preferably at a school that you can blow out.
 (Like Missouri did at Howard.)
 This won't actually be very helpful in March, but you'll look good when the NET is released in December and that can shape your narrative in the national media.
 7. Neutral wins are better than home wins, but not by much.
 Don't play in an empty arena for the NET's benefit.
 It barely matters.

-**Q: Can a team manipulate the NET by scheduling bad teams and running up the score?**
+**Q: Can a team manipulate the NET by scheduling bad opponents and running up the score?**

 Probably not.
 Well, if you can play like UConn beating UMass Lowell 110-47, sure, do that.
 But more often, beating bad teams will hurt more than it helps.
 There's three reasons:

-First, 20% of the NET uses the Value metric.
-This doesn't use the score and beating a bottom-50 team at home is basically worthless.
+First, the NET has a Value component that doesn't use the score and beating a bottom-50 team at home is basically worthless.

-Second, the other 80% of the NET, the Efficiency metric, does use the score, but it adjusts for pace.
+Second, the Efficiency component does use the score, but it adjusts for pace.
 You can't just go fast and have a big point differential.
 Winning by 30 in 60 possessions is equal to winning by 40 in 80 possessions.
 (Every possession does count though, on offense and defense.)

-Third, the Efficiency metric also adjusts for opponent quality.
+Third, the Efficiency component also adjusts for opponent quality.
 Consider Iowa State beating Mississippi Valley State 83-44 in the 2024-25 season.
 You probably think that's a dominating victory and it helped the Cyclones finish #9 in the NET.
 No, that was Iowa State's worst win of the whole season.
 Take a look at these comparisons:

 * **Prairie View** beat Mississippi Valley State by **11.1** points per 100 possessions.
 * **Kansas State** beat Mississippi Valley State by **28.6** points per 100 possessions.